passandscore/solidity-challenges/README.md

 ## Providing Solutions

 After working on a challenge, you can share your solution in the Discussions section.

+> **Note**: Look for the `Solutions` discussion thread for each challenge to share your solutions.

 This is a great way to get feedback, learn from others, and engage with the community.
 We encourage you to provide detailed explanations of your solutions to help others understand your thought process.

-We will be revealing the official solutions in the subsequent challenges.
+👉 We will be revealing the official solutions in the subsequent challenges.

 <br/>
 <br/>